S-M-J-I/S-M-J-I/README.md

 My name is S M Jishanul Islam.
 I'm just your average CSE student studying at <a href="https://www.uiu.ac.bd/">United International University</a> in Bangladesh.

 You can check out my <a href="https://github.com/S-M-J-I?tab=repositories">repos</a>.
-I have projects in C/C++, Java, JavaScript, HTML, CSS till now.
+I have projects in C/C++, Java, and Web apps till now.
 More to come!!

 ## My interests:
 - Back-end Development